-Arizona now ranks third in the list of top states that people are relocating to, accordingly to U.S. mover research.
+Arizona now ranks third in the list of top states that people are relocating to, according to U.S. mover research.
 Not surprisingly, with the influx of buyers in Arizona, real estate companies are zoning in on the state.

 The newest method of real estate purchasing, known as the iBuying business, is quickly expanding into Arizona.

 iBuyers are companies that make cash offers on properties online, without actually seeing the houses firsthand.
 Such companies include Zillow, Redfin, Offerpad, and Opendoor.
 They intend to offer a quick sale to the seller and then relist the home for a profit.